SimpleDataLabsInc/prophecy-docs/docs/Spark/fabrics/emr-fabric.md

   - emr
 ---

-In the context of Spark execution engines, users have the flexibility to opt for Amazon EMR.
+In the context of Spark execution engines, you have the flexibility to opt for Amazon EMR.
 This guide offers step-by-step instructions on creating a Fabric that enables seamless connectivity to the EMR environment.

 ## Create Amazon EMR cluster with Apache Livy